 The Twin Cities, Saint Paul and Minneapolis, were among the most expensive cities in Minnesota.
 Although larger urban areas tend to be more expensive for car insurance rates, there are opportunities to save through comparison shopping.

-Here we list local auto insurance quotes across the 50 most populous cities in the state and identify companies with the cheapest rates in each city.
+Here we list local full coverage auto insurance quotes across the 50 most populous cities in the state and identify companies with the cheapest rates in each city.

 |City||Insurer||Car insurance rate|

 |Columbia Heights||American Family||$1,665|